larrystudios/brainhurtgames/SECURITY.md

 To report a bug, please [open an issue](https://github.com/larrystudios/brainhurtgames/issues/new).
 Describe the bug, try to give as much information as possible.

-The bug will be fixed in 15 days after posting the issue, although some bugs cannot be fixed.
+The bug will be fixed within 15 days after posting the issue, although some bugs cannot be fixed.